Children's Hospital is part of the UPMC family.

 And, many scoliosis patients need routine scans for a number of years to track the progress of their disease.
 This is why the use of low-radiation imaging is a crucial aspect of care.

-At the Spine Center at Children's Hospital of Pittsburgh of UPMC, we offer the state-of-the-art EOS™ imaging system.
+At the Spine Center at UPMC Children's Hospital of Pittsburgh, we offer the state-of-the-art EOS™ imaging system.
 EOS uses only one-eighth the amount of radiation as a normal x-ray.

 Physical therapy is part of the treatment plan for many children with a diagnosis of scoliosis or kyphosis.